And Westminster. Quite a list for those interested in cars named after UK destinations.

 We covered a lot of ground in our theme of the month, Japan, and the response from our clique of readers has been heartening.
 Most of what I read this month from our readers and contributors was new to me, as was the material I waded through when researching my own items.

-Volvo are re-emerging from the Northern wilderness and look set to disrupt the automotive establishment by offering something increasingly novel: a genuine alternative.
+Volvo are re-emerging from the Northern wilderness and look set to upset the automotive establishment by offering something increasingly novel: a genuine alternative.

 It’s been confirmed the next Opel Senator will be a crossover – as indeed it appears will everything else.
 Are we approaching a tipping point?